 Likewise, if you have a tag named Technology, the URL would look like this:

-Just head over to SEO > Advanced > Permalinks and choose “Remove” option for category base.
+Just head over to Rank Math > General Settings > Links and turn the option on for ‘Strip Category Base’.
 Doing so will strip “/category/” from all your category archive pages.
 Always proceed with caution and make sure your category names and post names don’t clash.

 Also, there is a less hectic method that you can use to remove the category base without using any code changes or plugin.
 All you have to do is insert the /%category%/%postname%/ as your custom permalink structure and then enter a period (full-stop) for the category base.